vvojtko/Image_Segmentation_UNET_Breast_Cancer_Detection/README.md

 # majorProject

-Python project made for my major project.
+Python project made for my major project/dissertation purposes.
 The program performs binary image segmentation on breast ultrasound images.
 As a first step, the program process data with specified image processing technique which resulted in following datasets:
 1. Original dataset
 2. Blob detection using Laplacian of Gaussian dataset